AccelByte/chat-filter-grpc-plugin-server-python/README.md

 # chat-filter-grpc-plugin-server-python

-> :warning: **If you are new to AccelByte Cloud Service Customization gRPC Plugin Architecture**: Start reading from `OVERVIEW.md` in `grpc-plugin-dependencies` repository to get the full context.
+> :warning: **If you are new to AccelByte Gaming Services Service Customization gRPC Plugin Architecture**: Start reading from `OVERVIEW.md` in `grpc-plugin-dependencies` repository to get the full context.

 ## Prerequisites